ZechRichardson/dev-website/README.md

-# This will be where I host my new, personal website.
+# This is my personal website.

-Checklist:
-- Find and set font family